danielscholl-osdu/indexer/docs/tutorial/IndexAugmenter.md

 -Use Case 5: Entity Names on the Document

-_When a document is ingested, it can associate with one or more than parent entities.
+_When a document is ingested, it can associate with one or more parent entities.
 As a user I want to discover all the related instances, including the documents, by the entity's name value._

 This configuration demonstrates how to extend properties from parent entities into document record when the kind(s) of